 Option 3 – Take a few risks

 I appreciate seeing profiles that share a little about your professional journey – how you got to where you are and what your professional interests are.
 I might like to know a little about your outside interests if it gives me insights about you.
 Knowing that you’re an active volunteer in your community or an active member of a number of professional organizations is all good to know.
 Seeing you share a little about your training for a marathon or taking additional classes all tell me something about you that only enhances your reputation.
 There used to be a section called “Interests” where you could add hobbies and other interests.
 That section no longer exists.
 This additional information belongs either in your summary or perhaps in the accomplishments or projects sections.

 Option 4 – Take more risks and win big

 What I really love to see on LinkedIn is the content you share.
-Like, comment and share other people’s posts on LinkedIn.
+Like, comment, and share other people’s posts on LinkedIn.
 It lets me know you’re active on LinkedIn and also gives me the opportunity to engage in conversation with you.
-I can get a sense of your interests, of what matters to you, what we might have in common and whether you’re a thought leader in your industry.
+I can get a sense of your interests, what matters to you, what we might have in common, and whether you’re a thought leader in your industry.
 If you’ve written recommendations for others, it might show me as much about what kind of manager you are as the recommendations written about you.
 Adding a video of yourself speaking or a PowerPoint portfolio of some of your work can be a powerful way to give a sense of your personality and your professional presence.